ogmacorp/OgmaNeo2/README.md

 ### CMake

-Version 3.1+ of [CMake](https://cmake.org/) is required when building the library.
+Version 3.13+ of [CMake](https://cmake.org/) is required when building the library.

 ### OpenMP

 This version of OgmaNeo uses [OpenMP](https://www.openmp.org/) for multiprocessing.
 It is required in order to build the library.
+This will typically already be installed on your system.

 ### Building